knickers/cloudflare-ddns/README.md

 	`./list.sh [path/to/config/file]`

-2. The JSON output is difficult to read, paste it into a json validator like [JSONLint](http://jsonlint.com).
+2. The JSON output is difficult to read, paste it into a pretty printer like [JSONLint](http://jsonlint.com).
 3. Find the desired domain record in the `result` array.
 	* The `id` field is the needed record id.